Skip to main content

 cat .claude/commands/increment.md

-# If missing, safe reinstall (keeps all your data)
+# If missing, reinstall

 Hooks not running